diazrenata/EVS3000L-fall2020/week5_temporal/week5_assignment_instructions.md

 **What do the linear models tell us about change in species richness and abundance over the time series?**

-## Results to submit

-Save your plots and results with this code:

-Upload your plots and results to eLearning. \[elearning upload instructions\]

 ## Reflections

 Finish your text submission by answering these questions: